 In addition to liabilities, the Statements of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-Deferred inflows of resources that affect the financial statements at December 31, 2019 or 2018 relate to net pension asset.
+Deferred inflows of resources that affect the financial statements at December 31, 2020 or 2019 relate to the net pension asset.